rudrakabir/Garage/garage-home/README.md

 # The Garage 🎼

-A collection of experimental web applications focused on music and audio creation.
-Built with React and modern web audio technologies.
+A collection of experimental web applications as art.
+Built with React.

 ## 🔧 Adding a New Tool - Quick Guide